Can I Get Unemployment if I Was Wrongfully Terminated?

 Often, this cause is employee misconduct, which would disqualify the employee from unemployment.
 However, poor performance alone does not typically preclude someone from being able to collect unemployment.
 Most states define misconduct as willfully failing or refusing to perform duties, repeatedly refusing to follow directions, or purposefully acting against the employer’s interests.
 An employment law attorney can help file an appeal for a rejected claim.

 In addition to the unemployment benefits, a wrongfully terminated employee can seek compensation for damages.
-This could include back pay, lost future earnings, reinstatement of their position, or possibly emotional stress.
-Depending on the circumstances, there could be additional damages, such as claims associated with discrimination or sexual harassment.
+Damages include back pay, future earnings, and lost benefits.
+Depending on the circumstances, there could be additional damages for claims associated with discrimination or sexual harassment.
+Employees can also seek reinstatement to their former position.

 Justin Burns is an employment litigation attorney in New Jersey for the firm of McMoran, O’Connor, Bramley & Burns P.C.
 He explains how available remedies are not always the most viable in practical application.
 “Although reinstatement is a remedy under the state, courts generally convert that.
 Rather than reinstatement, you get compensated for lost economic earnings via back pay, which is paid from the date of termination to the date of trial, and then front pay from the date of trial into retirement.”